freeman-lab/simple-auth/README.md

 In many cases, it's useful to have something much simpler and more transient, and more analogous to [HTTP Basic Authentication] -- for example, sharing early versions of a site with users or clients.
 You want the content behind a password, but it's for one-time viewing, and you don't have or want any user management.

 Unfortunately, due to its limitations around custom servers, combining HTTP basic auth with `next.sj` and `vercel` is tricky.
+And while `vercel` offers a paid option for adding simple password protection, it's expensive at $150/mo, and only applies to the site as a whole, not to individual pages.

 ## approach